fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 - FAILED (F): The test did not run successfully (or XPASS + strict).
 - SKIPPED (s): The test was skipped.
-You can tell pytest to skip a test by using either the @pytest.mark.skip() or pytest.mark.skipif() decorators, discussed in Skipping Tests, on page 34.
+You can tell pytest to skip a test by using either the @pytest.mark.skip() or pytest.mark.skipif() decorators, discussed in Skipping Tests
 - xfail (x): The test was not supposed to pass, ran, and failed.
-You can tell pytest that a test is expected to fail by using the @pytest.mark.xfail() decorator, discussed in Marking Tests as Expecting to Fail, on page 37.
+You can tell pytest that a test is expected to fail by using the @pytest.mark.xfail() decorator, discussed in Marking Tests as Expecting to Fail
 - XPASS (X): The test was not supposed to pass, ran, and passed.
-- ERROR (E): An exception happened outside of the test function, in either a fixture, discussed in Lab 3, pytest Fixtures, on page 51, or in a hook function, discussed in Lab 5, Plugins, on page 97.
+- ERROR (E): An exception happened outside of the test function, in either a fixture, discussed in Lab 3, pytest Fixtures, or in a hook function, discussed in Lab 5, Plugins

 ### Running Only One Test